slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ### How to mentor your kids?

 <!--
+- If you don’t have kids you’ll be the first organism of your direct ancestors to not reproduce since the beggining of life.
 - we are raising weak men and girls who need validation because their father wasn’t there.
 - teenagers = treated like children but expected to act like adults
 - the letter i wrote my kids after they born: you might think you want an expensive car, fancy watch and a huge car. but i’m telling you, you don’t. what you want is respect and admiration from other people and you think having expensive stuff will bring it. it almost nver does especially from the people you want it.